 We will pass on postage charges to the requester at the cost to the authority of sending the information by first class post.

 For further information about charges for requests made under the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004 please see our FOI/EIR Charging Guidance.

 Where the University of Stirling holds the copyright in its published information this information cannot be copied or reproduced without formal permission.
 Such permission will usually be granted provided it is copied or reproduced accurately, is not used in a misleading context and provided that the source of the material is identified and the copyright status acknowledged.

 The publication scheme may, however, contain information where the copyright holder is not the University of Stirling.
 In most cases the copyright holder will be obvious from the documents.
 In cases where the copyright is unclear, however, it is the responsibility of the person accessing the information to locate and seek the permission of the copyright holder before reproducing the material or in any other way breaching the rights of the copyright holder.
 Wherever possible, this Guide will indicate where we do not own the copyright on documents.

 Information about Crown copyright material is available on the website of the Queen’s Printer for Scotland.
 We can provide you with a copy of this information if you do not have internet access.

 If the information you are seeking is not available under this publication scheme, then you may wish to request it from us.

 You can contact us for assistance with any aspect of this guide to information.
 We will be pleased to hear your comments and suggestions, work to resolve any complaints, or advise you on how to ask for information that we do not routinely publish.

 University of Stirling

-The categories of information available in this Publication Scheme are detailed at here.
-Links are provided in the navigation panel on the left.
+Categories of information available in this Publication Scheme are detailed in the links at the bottom of our Publication Scheme page.